I'm a lucky owner of Canon 70-300L f/4 - f/5.6 IS USM tele-zoom lens for some time now. And here is my short review of this lens.

 |Minimum focusing distance||1.5m|

 |Image-stabilization||YES (4 stops)|

 ReviewWhat really amazes me in this lens is image quality produced by it.
 For me image quality is the most important factor and it was actually the main reason why I decided to get this lens.

 Canon 70-300L produces images with great sharpness (really!), very nice contrast and colours.
 If you're not convinced after such short statement I would like to mention that some of images taken with this lens didn't require any sharpening in post-processing.
 No sharpening at all!

 Focus is fast, accurate and silent due to ultrasonic engine.

 Another interesting thing is that this lens is pretty compact.
-Most of the long tele-zooms from Canon and other vendors are very long.
-70-300 is just slightly longer that 24-105L lens.
+Most of the white long tele-zooms from Canon and other vendors are huge and heavy.
+70-300 L is just slightly longer that 24-105L lens.
 If you're familiar with that lens this tele-zoom will be really easy to handle.
-It's also lighter than most of the Canon tele-zooms (still weighs 1 kg) but looks as solid as all other white L lenses.
+It's also lighter than most of the Canon tele-zooms (still weighs 1 kg) but looks and feels as solid as all other white L lenses.

-Moreover focus and focal range rings are well-placed and works smoothly yet allow for very accurate adjustments.
+Moreover focus and focal range rings are well-placed and works smoothly yet with enough friction to allow very accurate adjustments.

 So are there any drawbacks or maybe it is an ideal lens?
-Unfortunately there are two and the first of them may disqualify this lens for many photographers.
+Unfortunately there are two and the first of them may disqualify this lens for many photographers in fact.